 There are several things that may increase the risk of a child stuttering:

 Most of the time, it is a mix of these or other factors that increase risk of stuttering.

 Some people do not need therapy and recover on their own.
 It depends on how severe the stuttering is and your reaction to it.
 If you need help, look for a speech therapist who can help you refocus how you speak.
 Keep in mind that earlier treatment has been shown to have better results, especially in preschool children.

 Here are some common goals of speech therapy:

-So far, medicine has not been shown to have sufficient effectiveness to justify side effects and risks.
-However, increasing understanding of stuttering may lead to the development of safe and effective drug treatments.
+So far, medications have not been shown to be effective enough to justify side effects and risks.
+However, increasing understanding of stuttering might lead to the development of safe and effective drug treatments.

 Stuttering interferes with social, work, and family life.
 People who stutter often avoid speaking situations, and are teased or bullied.
 Sometimes stuttering will go away on its own.
-If it does not, do not be shy about getting help from a professional.
+Do not be shy about getting help from a professional.
 Earlier intervention leads to better outcomes.
 With proper treatment, your stuttering will be a thing of the past.

 National Stuttering Association